 Tasting Kona Coffee

 Kona coffee is one of the most exclusive types of coffee on earth.
 And because of this, the Big Island is a great place for coffee lovers.
 Here, you can delve into the island’s style of harvesting and roasting beans.
-Because of the hilly terrain, the growing and cultivating of Kona coffee beans are often done by hand.
+Because of the hilly terrain, farmers often pick Kona coffee beans by hand.
 A few of the remarkable plantations are: Hula Daddy Kona Coffee, Mountain Thunder Coffee Plantation and Greenwell Farms.

 Hawaii also has micro-breweries for those who like enjoy locally crafted beer.
 Some popular brands like Big Island Brewhaus, Kona Brewing Company and Mehana Brewing Company.
 Such companies sell their products at bars, resturants and markets state-wide.

-Panda Travel ® offers affordable packages for an ideal trip to Hawaii.
+Panda Travel ® offers affordable packages for Big Island vacations.
 Let us help you make all the arrangements, with all-inclusive travel packages and activities, including your flight and hotel.
 We can even give you ideas of fun local things to do in Hawaii, wherever you are staying.
 Start with our Hawaii Travel Tips page to make sure you are prepared for your journey to paradise.
 We want your vacation to be as memorable and stress-free as possible.
-So ff you have questions or need assistance, please contact us toll-free at (800) 303-6702.
+So if you have questions or need assistance, please contact us toll-free at (800) 303-6702.